Associated Student Government

 Three student-funded fees are allocated annually to fund programs and services on campus that enhance the out-of-classroom experience for all students.
 Each fee is overseen by a committee, consisting of ASG leaders and advised by faculty and staff representatives.

 The Services & Activities Fee is a student-paid fee that is allocated annually to programs and services on campus that enhance the out-of-classroom experience for all students.
-Students pay $11 per credit for 1-10 credits, and $5.85 per credit for 11-18 credits.
-This allows for a total budget of $1.4 million to be allocated to 20+ programs and budgets.
+Students pay $12 per credit for 1-10 credits, and $5.85 per credit for 11-18 credits.
+This allows for a total budget of $1.5 million to be allocated to 20+ programs and budgets.
 All programs requesting S&A funding submit their requests every December/January for the following year.
 A committee consisting of students and supported by faculty and staff reviews all proposals.
 S&A expenses are governed by the Killian Outline and funds are allocated by a student-led committee.

 For more information about the SCOF Fee, please contact email@example.com.